Honors College Requirements

 How To Apply

 Interested in applying to the Honors College?
-Speak with your university counselor to see if you meet eligibility criteria or if you may qualify for automatic enrollment into the program.
+Speak with your university counselor to see if you meet the eligibility criteria or if you may qualify for automatic enrollment into the program.

 Application Materials